chrisKodehode/chrisKodehode/README.md

 - 👋 Hi, I’m Chris.
 - 👀 I’m interested in Programming, Reverse Engineering and Music.
-- 🌱 I’m currently learning React as a Beginner Front-end Developer
+- 🌱 I’m currently learning React as a Junior Front-end Developer

 <!-- - 💞️ I’m looking to collaborate on bew different projects, anything would be cool.